resbaz/resbaz2020/perth/about.md

 If you want to **stay up-to-date** with upcoming virtual training you can either join our **[mailing list](https://forms.gle/2eXLRw4qnHQkXjB49)** or follow us on **[Twitter](https://twitter.com/ResBazPerth)**. </br>
 We will also endeavour to link to upcoming training from this webpage, please check the [Schedule](https://curtinic.github.io/resbaz2020/perth/#schedule).

-In the meantime we are working on bringing you a great virtual ResBaz throughout the week of June 28 2021.
-Stay tuned for updates!
+In the meantime we are working on bringing you a great virtual ResBaz throughout the week of June 28 2021: [ResBaz 2021 WebSite is now live!] (https://curtinic.github.io/ResBazPerth2021/)

 # About